pcanwar/dojo/ethereum/truffle/week5d3/README.md

     truffle init

-This will create those paths,
+This will create a project structure,

   - contracts: a directory for Solidity contracts
   - migrations: a directory for scriptable deployment files